 The same argument clearly applies to modern day photography, albeit a lot more diverse in its implications.
 Modern photojournalism has strict rules on post production that all photojournalists must abide by.
 Essentially no post production is allowed, just basic colour correction and dust removal is accepted.
-At the opposite end of the spectrum we have editorial photographers whose images have 10-20 hours of post production work spent on them, this ensures the image fits the visual 'ideal' of a given campaign.
-Whether the photograph has had 5 minutes of tweaking or days of pixel punishment its the final image that is important to the viewer and our clients, they don't care how we got there nor should they.
+At the opposite end of the spectrum we have editorial and beauty photographers whose images have 10-20 hours of post production work spent on them to ensure the image fits the visual 'ideal' of a given campaign.
+Whether the photograph has had 5 minutes of tweaking or days of pixel punishment it's the final image that is important to the viewer and our clients, they don't care how we got there and in my opinion, nor should they.

 As a photographer I know my clients trust me with their briefs because they love the work that I have already shown them in my portfolio.
 Remember I am not saying they love the 'photographs' that I capture because that is not what I show them, they see the final representation of that photograph as I want them to see it and sometimes this can look different to the original image captured.
 This is my style and workflow, I retouch all of my own photographs with my own vision of how I want them to look and that vision is personal to me and me alone.
 If I was to take the photograph and get somebody else to do the post production work the the final vision would inevitably look very different to mine and that is what I am trying to highlight here.